peter-bread/2023-AIAREnhancedTech/mock-up/mock-up-page.md

 ### Enhanced User Interface

 - In our beta release, we're focusing on refining the user interface to ensure a more intuitive and seamless interaction.
-- During the development process, we've gathering feedback from users to understand their needs and preferences.
+- During the development process, we've been gathering feedback from users to understand their needs and preferences.
 Incorporating this feedback into our beta release allows us to address any usability issues, refine features, and enhance the overall user experience.

 ### Expanded Diagram Library